particle-iot/docs/src/content/reference/ios.md

 Build your project - you now have the Particle SDK embedded in your project.
 Use `#import <ParticleDeviceSetupLibrary/ParticleDeviceSetupLibrary.h>` in Obj-C files or `import ParticleDeviceSetupLibrary` for Swift files to gain access to `ParticleSetupMainController` (see usage example).

 No need for any special process or operation integrating the Device Setup Library with Swift-based or Swift-dependant projects.
-This is the recommended way if you have a mixed set of dependencies.

 ## License